Iretha/data-structures-and-algorithms/index.md

 # Data Structures vs APIs

-APIs are build on top of the Data Structures and they add additional functionalities to the basic data structures.
+APIs are build on top on the Data Structures and they add additional functionalities to the basic data structures.

 Data Structure| |APIs
 ---|---|---